Placa de Acero Esmaltado (Enamel Steel Plate): Características, Usos y Cómo Elegir el Material Adecuado

 View detailsSearch the whole station

-Pressure vessel steel is a specialized category of steel plate designed for the manufacturing of boilers, storage tanks, and pressure-containing equipment.
-Choosing the right pressure vessel steel grade is critical to ensure safety, performance, and compliance with industry standards.
+Pressure vessel steel grades are specifically engineered for manufacturing boilers, storage tanks, and high-pressure equipment.
+Selecting the right pressure vessel steel plate is essential to ensure safety, long-term performance, and compliance with international standards such as ASTM, EN, and GB.

-Pressure vessel steel plates are designed to withstand high pressure and temperature in demanding applications such as oil & gas, chemical processing, power generation, and shipbuilding.
+Pressure vessel steel plates are designed to withstand high pressure and temperature in demanding industries such as oil & gas, petrochemical processing, power generation, and LNG storage.

 To ensure global compatibility and safety, pressure vessel material grades are standardized by leading international codes.
 The most recognized are ASTM, EN, and GB.